 Keeping a journal in which students write regularly (preferably weekly) enables them to identify their emotional and personal as well as intellectual responses, and tracks the development of understanding as they progress through the subject and course.
 Requiring the students to maintain a weekly journal is also a way of optimising continuing engagement with the subject.
 The use of ePortfolios and in particular the software Pebblepad would assist in this level of engagement.
 Using ePortfolios provides more responsibility and control over individual learning development, making it an excellent tool for lifelong learning as it encourages regular review and reflection on learning and personal development.

-Another example could be that you have been invited by members of an Indigenous community to speak at a meeting about what can be done to encourage greater use of the community health facilities.
+Another example could be that you have been invited by members of a local First Nations community to speak at a meeting about what can be done to encourage greater use of the community health facilities.
 An analysis of a community could be provided and students would need to apply what they have learned to the situation.

-These tasks can be designed to challenge a non-Indigenous student's world-view and to open up a discussion about the importance of Indigenous ways of knowing, being and doing and the validity of using such knowledge and methods in moving forward.
+These tasks can be designed to challenge a non-Indigenous student's world-view and to open up a discussion about the importance of First Nations ways of knowing, being and doing and the validity of using such knowledge and methods in moving forward.

 Wicked problems are complex problems that often do not have one solution.
-Many social and cultural issues such as improving the health of Indigenous people, tend to be wicked problems as they involve a series of complex intertwined relationships (social, cultural, political, economic and others) where information may not be complete, requirements change from community to community and the problem itself is the symptom of another problem.
+Many social and cultural issues such as improving the health of First Nations Australians, tend to be wicked problems as they involve a series of complex intertwined relationships (social, cultural, political, economic and others) where information may not be complete, requirements change from community to community and the problem itself is the symptom of another problem.
 Rittel and Webber (1973) describe the ten characteristics of such problems.
-Confronting students with these types of problems allows them to broaden their understanding of Indigenous issues and to develop strategies to deal with such issues in their professional lives.
+Confronting students with these types of problems allows them to broaden their understanding of First Nations issues and to develop strategies to deal with such issues in their professional lives.

 Field trips or culture-immersion programs are potentially very valuable provided they are delivered appropriately and sensitively.
 These activities place the theory in context, facilitate the transfer of knowledge and influence student attitude and motivation.
 Students can be exposed to the multidimensional nature of issues.
 The interactions between people and the modelling that occurs during a field trip and cultural experience are also important considerations.

-Many Indigenous organisations, community or art centres or Indigenous galleries at museums can provide guided tours for groups of students, or can provide guided tours to important local Indigenous sites.
-More extended field trips, involving overnight stays, can be very beneficial, particularly if they provide an opportunity for students to interact with Indigenous community members in an informal context.
-An increasing number of cultural tours or camps are being provided by Indigenous communities across the country, providing opportunities for these kinds of experiences.
+Many First Nations organisations, community or art centres or First Nations galleries at museums can provide guided tours for groups of students, or can provide guided tours to important local First Nations sites.
+More extended field trips, involving overnight stays, can be very beneficial, particularly if they provide an opportunity for students to interact with First Nations community members in an informal context.
+An increasing number of cultural tours or camps are being provided by First Nations communities across the country, providing opportunities for these kinds of experiences.

-The use of placements in Indigenous contexts can also be a valuable strategy for de-mystifying organisations and situations.
+The use of placements in First Nations contexts can also be a valuable strategy for de-mystifying organisations and situations.

 The key elements to a successful field trip and cultural experience are the use of research to construct meaningful learning experiences, assessment processes and the evaluation of these activities.
 All these elements need to be constructively aligned with the outcomes of the subject.

-The Sub-Deans (Learning and Teaching) are currently working with the School of Indigenous Studies and the Division of Student Learning on models of best practice that includes both assessment and Indigenous Curriculum and pedagogy which will be a vital resource to academic staff.
+The Sub-Deans (Learning and Teaching) are currently working with the School of Indigenous Studies and the Division of Learning and Teaching on models of best practice that includes both assessment and Indigenous Curriculum and pedagogy which will be a vital resource to academic staff.